WORLD'S FIRST AI-POWERED INSECT MINI-FARM

-Our insect farming matrix delivers the processed feedstock to seed larvae.
+Our insect farm processes and delivers the feed to larvae.
 Overmind (our AI) oversees the feeding and inspection of the larvae’s health so the farmer does not have to.

 Larvae are grown over a 7-14 day period depending on the type of feed required.